NBISweden/elixir_evaluation_evaluation/docs/discussion.md

-Regarding these two questions, however, only one is modestly supported by the literature ('Would you recommend the course?'), where the other ('How satisfied are you with the coure?') has strong support against it.
-Note that the former question came from the Data Carpentries questionnaire (as descibed in `[Jordan et al., 2018]`), where the latter has been added by ELIXIR.
+Regarding these two questions, however, only one is modestly supported by the literature ('Would you recommend the course?'), where the other ('How satisfied are you with the course?') has strong support against it.
+Note that the former question came from the Data Carpentries questionnaire (as described in `[Jordan et al., 2018]`), where the latter has been added by ELIXIR.